Ben-Brady/PureImage/README.md

 ## Contributing

-If you find any vulnerabilities, problems, just send me an email and I'll try to find some way to payback the favour.
+If you find any vulnerabilities, problems, just send me an [email](mailto:benbradybusiness@gmail.com) or file an [issue](https://github.com/Ben-Brady/PureImage/issues).